neilgee/genesischild/readme.md

 ###Menus
 - Primary Menu is positioned in Header Right Widget Hook and set to Primary Location
 - Secondary Menu remains in default area and is Secondary Location
-- SlickNav responsive menu targetted for the Primary Navigation set to toggle at 600px wide - Commented in **functions.php** and **style.css** for adjustments

 ###Custom Header
 - Custom Header is supported via Appearance > Header, suggested size is 400x100px